Sajades/LSTM-Wavelet-Forecasting-adaptive-threshold-version/README.md

 # LSTM-Wavelet-Forecasting-adaptive-threshold-version
-Trading signal generator using LSTM and Wavelet denoising technique.
+Price predictor using LSTM and Wavelet denoising technique.
 In this code is written for research environment in Quantconnect.
 I have modified the SVM Wavelet Forecasting sterategy that implemented by Quantconnect team in the following page:

 "https://www.quantconnect.com/explore/14987999/SVM-Wavelet-Forecasting"